leatama19/Web_Development_Leanne/leanne_portfolio_website/documentation.md

 ## Reflection:
 What I found challenging was integrating JavaScript features without disrupting the layout on the weekly task page.
 I wasn't sure what exactly was affecting the layout.

-To improve this website, I would like to add more detailed project pages, improve mobile responsiveness, and include additional interactive elements to further enhance the user experience.
+To improve this website, I would like to add more detailed project pages, improve mobile responsiveness, and include additional interactive elements to enhance the user experience.